sarahhoback98/NumericalCoatingThermalNoise/README.md

 I recommend first ensuring that you can build and run the deal.II tutorials step-3 (Laplace equation), step-8 (2D elastic equations), and step-17 (petsc + MPI Laplace equation).

+To run the code, e.g., do this:

+cd /path/to/QuasistaticBrownianThermalNoise.cpp
+cmake .
+make release #or just "make"...if a debug version of dealii is
+             #installed, make release avoids it
+mpirun -np 12 QuasistaticBrownianThermalNoise.cpp

+To run on a cluster, you might use a batch submission script; an example script is provided.

 Please send questions to glovelace at fullerton dot edu.